weidai07/Vendors/README.md

 ## Description

-This project allows vendors to track their orders from Pierre's Bakery.
+This project allows Pierre and/or User to adjust and track Vendor orders from Pierre's Bakery.

 ## Links: